Chenerywoman/users-database-project/README.md

 # SQL Database project using Express and Handlebars

 This was a CodeNation project to practise accessing a SQL database using Node.js.
+The database was a mySql database, hosted using the MAMP local server environment.
 The backend used the Express web framework for Node.js.
-The frontend used the Handlebars templating language.
+The The frontend used the Handlebars templating language.

 ## Project Brief